Face-to-face virtual blended learning

 What is the introductory period?

+We have extended the introductory period offer to cover the November 2020 intake.
 We understand you might be unsure about blended learning whilst studying offshore*, so we are offering an extended introductory period to ensure you have confidence and financial peace of mind to begin your studies online.

 You will have until the census date on 9 August 2020 to experience face-to-face virtual blended learning with us and make an informed decision about whether it is the right mode of study for you.
 If, within the introductory period, you decide not to continue with your studies online, you can select to defer or withdraw your place with a full refund on your tuition fees.